schulterklopfer/IcyWallet/README.md

 _The screen-free, audio-friendly, fully-accessible Bitcoin cold storage solution._

-Finally, a Bitcoin hardware wallet that doesn’t require sight.
+Finally, a Bitcoin cold storage wallet that doesn’t require sight.
 From seed to spend, IcyWallet aims to be the simplest and most secure Bitcoin cold storage solution—with a total emphasis on accessibility.
 Just plug in headphones and a keyboard or a refreshable braille display and get started.

 ## Features